The Tragedy of Antony and Cleopatra

 And for his ordinary pays his heart

-Enobarbus confirms the trope about love that keeps popping up – Antony is accustomed to hearing "yes" from women, so he’s intrigued by the woman that’s haughty enough to say "no" to him.
-This validates Cleopatra’s earlier strategy of playing hard to get.
+Enobarbus confirms the trope about love that keeps popping up—Antony is accustomed to hearing "yes" from women, so he’s intrigued by the woman who's haughty enough to say "no" to him.
+This validates Cleopatra’s earlier strategy of playing hard-to-get.

 Egypt, thou knew'st too well

 My heart was to thy rudder tied by th' strings,